-Below are frequently asked questions about admissions to the School of Journalism.
+Below are frequently asked questions about admissions to IU Journalism.
 This information is for new undergraduate students who matriculated Summer 2011 and afterward.

-What are the admission requirements for the School of Journalism?
+What are the admission requirements for IU Journalism?

 - 26 credit hours with a 2.20 grade point average (FX calculated as F, DX calculated as D)